 Back in October 2019, Samsung announced they’re working on a lineup of QLED ultrabooks that included clamshell (Galaxy Book Ion) and 2-in-1 (Galaxy Book Flex) models, with both 13 and 15-inch screens.
 They were dubbed for availability in 2020.

 While those are still not yet available in stores, Samsung also hinted another variant of the 13-inch convertible model, the Galaxy Book Flex Alpha (α), as a more affordable version of the standard Flex, starting at $830.
+If interested, a wider selection of affordable laptops and ultrabooks is available in this article.

 We’ll get in-depth on the laptop’s particularities down below, but first, here’s a quick specs sheet of the 13-inch Flex Alpha, regular Flex and the Ion.